abissgr/calipso-hub/docs/scrud_service.md

 # Overview

-Or "How to implement CRUD and Search for a new Entity Model".
+Or "How to implement CRUD, View and Search functionality for a new Entity Model".

 This guide will help you create CRUD, View and Search services for an entity, along with the Single Page Application as the browser UI to use them.